 Note on serving: With all the fruit piled on the cake, it may sink a little in the middle – this is completely normal and does not affect the taste.

-This cake stores very well – the easiest way to store it is to move the slices left over to a plastic container.
+This cake stores very well – the easiest way to store it is to move the slices left over to an airtight container.
 Then store in the refrigerator for up to 2 days.

 All ingredients, from the eggs to the almond meal should be at room temperature before using.
-This creates a lighter, less dense cake.
+This creates a lighter, less dense cake and is an essential step in gluten-free baking.
 About 30 minutes should do it.

 The granulated sugar is this recipe is ground into a finer blend, called caster sugar, for a couple reasons: